fregante/tumblr-upload/readme.md

 ### Getting your credentials

 Cookies will be invalidated on logout, so it's suggested to do the following in an incognito window and to close it afterwards without logging out.
+Chrome was used for these steps:

 1. Go to edit your Tumblr theme
 	1. Log into Tumblr